grjr/grjr/README.md

 - 👋 Hello World!!
 I’m Greety.
-- I love coding:hearts: .
-And troubleshooting :bug: is my passion!
+- I love coding :hearts: And troubleshooting :bug: is my passion!
 I enjoy developing applications and exploring new technologies!
 - 🎨Utilizes the knowledge of Test Automation to make my world a better place!
 - :confetti_ball: Have designed and developed various software applications using Java, C#.
 Net, JavaScript, React, Node.js, PHP and more.
 - 👀 Showcasing some here..